jawah/niquests/docs/user/quickstart.rst

 If a request exceeds the configured number of maximum redirections, a :exc:`~niquests.exceptions.TooManyRedirects` exception is raised.

-All exceptions that Requests explicitly raises inherit from :exc:`niquests.exceptions.RequestException`.
+All exceptions that Niquests explicitly raises inherit from :exc:`niquests.exceptions.RequestException`.

 HTTP/3 over QUIC